Sven Butenschön: Playing career

 In the summer of 2002, Butenschön was traded to the New York Islanders, where he would have the most successful portion of his career.
 In 2002–03, he played in a career-high 37 games for the Islanders, recording 4 assists.
 In 2003–04, he spent virtually the entire season in the NHL as the Islanders' 7th defender, playing in 41 games and recording 1 goal and 6 assists for a career high 7 points.

 Butenschön signed with Adler Mannheim in the DEL during the 2004–05 NHL lockout, recording 1 goal and 6 points in 50 games.
 For 2005–06, he returned to North America, signing a one-year deal with the Vancouver Canucks.
 He enjoyed another fine season in the AHL, scoring 15 goals and 37 points for the Manitoba Moose, and appeared in 8 games for Vancouver.

 Butenschön returned to Adler Mannheim when he became an unrestricted free agent in 2006, and recorded 3 goals and 6 points for the Eagles in 2006–07.

 After five seasons in Mannheim, Butenschön signed with another German team, the Thomas Sabo Ice Tigers, on May 16, 2011.
 He spent two years with the Ice Tigers and retired after the 2012-13 season.

 International play

-Butenschön made his debut on the German national team in November 2008 and played the 2009 and 2010 World Championships with the team, reaching the semi final in 2010.
+Butenschön made his debut on the German national team in November 2008 and played the 2009 and 2010 World Championships with the team, reaching the semi-final in 2010.
 He also made four appearances for Germany at the 2010 Olympic Games in Vancouver.

 Coaching career

 Butenschön worked as lead instructor at Leslie Global Sports from 2013 to 2015.

 In 2015, he joined the coaching staff of the University of British Columbia men's ice hockey team as an assistant and was promoted to the head coaching job in September 2016.
+He won Canada West Men’s Hockey Coach of the Year honours in 2018 and 2024.